Manu343726/Manu343726.github.io/_posts/2015-08-01-readable-concepts.md

 {% endhighlight %}

+{% highlight text %}
-> No member named "type" in "std::enable_if<std::is_default_constructible<foo>::value>"
+No member named "type" in "std::enable_if<std::is_default_constructible<foo>::value>"
+{% endhighlight %}

-clang at least identifies this pattern and gives you something similar to "Specialization disabled by enable_if".
+clang at least identifies this pattern and gives you something similar to *"Specialization disabled by enable_if"*.

 So far so good.
 But consider a more complex concept, one that's the aggregation of multiple properties and/or refines some other concepts.
 Take for example `TotallyOrdered` concept [from range-v3](https://github.com/ericniebler/range-v3/blob/a9c05cd3f879d6b363d60d26ebfc8c55948acb04/include/range/v3/utility/concepts.hpp#L479):